changeworld/azure-docs.pl-pl/articles/active-directory/manage-apps/application-sign-in-problem-on-premises-application-proxy.md

 ---
-title: Problem z logowaniem do aplikacji lokalnej przy użyciu serwera proxy aplikacji usługi Azure AD | Microsoft Docs
+title: Problem signing in to on-premises app using Azure AD app proxy | Microsoft Docs
-description: Rozwiązywanie typowych problemów związanych z zalogowaniem się do aplikacji lokalnej zintegrowanej z usługą Azure AD przy użyciu usługi Azure serwer proxy aplikacji usługi Azure AD
+description: Troubleshooting common issues faced when you are unable to sign in to an on-premises application integrated with Azure AD using the Azure AD Application Proxy
 services: active-directory
 documentationcenter: ''
 author: msmimart